Continuous Language Model Interpolation for Dynamic and Controllable Text Generation: Introduction

-With these challenges in mind, here we seek to enable dynamic and controllable text generation in a manner that takes advantage of the strengths of fine-tuning while remaining computationally feasible for dynamically changing control variables.
-Recent work has demonstrated that multiple pre-trained or fine-tuned models can be effectively composed through linear weight interpolation \citep{wortsman2022modelsoup, ilharco2023editing-task-vectors}.
-This has also been shown to extend to models trained with parameter-efficient fine-tuning (PEFT) methods \citep{zhang2023composing-peft-task-vector, huang2024lorahub-composing} such as low-rank adaptation \citep{hu2021LoRA}.
-We build upon and extend this line of work by showing that linear weight interpolation can be used to obtain models with specific mixtures of characteristics on-the-fly and without additional training, effectively providing a continuous parametrization of the (infinite) `convex hull' of a set of fine-tuned models.
+In this work, we show that linear weight interpolation effectively provides a continuous parametrization of the (infinite) `convex hull' of a set of fine-tuned models.
 To do so, we fine-tune two endpoint anchor models for each control attribute, one at each extreme of attribute strength.
-We then interpolate along the vector between the weights of these two models for each attribute before computing a weighted average across all of the single-attribute interpolated models.
-Thus, varying the interpolation and averaging weights gives us \textit{dense coverage} of the model parameter space, allowing us to create models tailored to any preference profile spanned by the fine-tuned models.
-We evaluate linear weight interpolation for multiple style attributes and demonstrate empirically that changes in the interpolation and averaging weights yield predictable and consistent responses in the level of each attribute in the generated text.
+We then interpolate along the vector between the weights of these two models for each attribute before computing a weighted average across all of the single-attribute interpolated models (Figure \ref{fig:main-diagram}).
+Thus, varying the interpolation and averaging weights gives us \textit{dense coverage} of the parameter space between endpoint models.
+We evaluate linear weight interpolation for multiple style attributes and demonstrate empirically that changes in the interpolation and averaging weights yield predictable and consistent responses in each control attribute in the generations.

-A potential pitfall of this approach is that, as seen in prior work in the vision domain \citep{ortizjimenez2023task-tangent}, the weights for different single-attribute interpolated models may be entangled.
+A potential pitfall of linear interpolation is that, as seen in prior work in the vision domain \citep{ortizjimenez2023task-tangent}, the weights for different single-attribute interpolated models may be entangled.
 This could lead to unexpected correlations between attributes in the averaged models.
-These correlations are detrimental to CTG, as changing the interpolation weights for one attribute could have an unexpected effect on the correlated attributes in the output text.
+These correlations are detrimental to controllability, as changing the interpolation weights for one attribute could have an unexpected effect on the correlated attributes in the output text.
 However, we find that there is surprisingly little entanglement between the vast majority of control attributes and analyze the pairs of controls where this is not the case.